[Back to Dan West's Homepage]

 Other Photos

-WB actually changes color between seasons.
-In the summer she is much lighter with all
+WB actually changed color between seasons.
+In the summer she was much lighter with all

 white paws and a smaller nose marking.
-In the winter her paws turn dark,
+In the winter her paws turned dark,

-her nose marking expands and her ears turn black.
-For an evolutionary perspective,
+her nose marking expanded and her ears turned black.
+From an evolutionary perspective,

-you'd think it would be the other way around so she'd be better cloaked in the snow.
+you'd think it would be the other way around so she would have been better cloaked in the snow.

 Fatty, Sir Huffs and WB during one summer when they got along marvelously.